GeneralSergal/ORP/docs/CONTRIBUTING.md

 ## Final Note

-ORP is an epistemic evaluation architecture, not a conversational framework.
+ORP is a governance‑first epistemic architecture, not a conversational framework.

-Contributions should improve structural reliability rather than narrative sophistication.
+Contributions should strengthen structural reliability, not narrative fluency.